w3c/wai-easy-checks/content/heading-structure.md

 * Headings and sub-headings signpost different sections on a web page
 * People using screen readers often use headings to navigate the web page
-* headings help people who become distracted or with impaired memory and attention by clarifying the content on a page and providing a focus
+* Headings help people who become distracted or with impaired memory and attention by clarifying the content on a page and providing a focus
 * Heading levels should be differentiated in the code not just visually

 {::nomarkdown}